The questionable stance of TMC and Mamata Banerjee on 'rape incidents'

 TMC resorts to victim blaming, dismissing rape charges in Park Street case

-An Anglo-Indian woman, by the name of Suzanne Bernert, was raped in a moving car by five men on February 6, 2012, when she was returning home from Park Street in Kolkata.
+An Anglo-Indian woman, by the name of Suzette Jordan, was raped in a moving car by five men on February 6, 2012, when she was returning home from Park Street in Kolkata.
 Soon after the news surfaced, TMC supremo Mamata Banerjee had absolved the accused of all charges.
 She had dubbed the incident as ‘shajano ghotona‘ (concocted incident) that was allegedly ‘designed to malign the government.’

 While speaking to a news channel, TMC MP Kakoli Ghose Dhastidar had cast aspersions on the character of the victim and also ruled out the rape angle.
 She had stated, “If you are referring to the Park Street case, see that’s a different case altogether.
 It’s not at all a rape case.
 It was a misunderstanding between two people in a professional dealing between the lady and her client.”